Tanweth/Poll-Box/README.md

 If you notice a bug, you can report it in the Issues sections of the GitHub page: https://github.com/Tanweth/Poll-Box

 You can also ask for support (bug-related or not) in the release thread: http://community.mybb.com/thread-145875.html

-Troubleshooting & Customization

-* If you are experiencing issues with the ASB edition, make sure you have the latest version of ASB (2.0.5 at the time of this readme).

-* On the standard edition, simple template edits are made to place the poll box on the Index and Portal pages.
-If these do not show up for any reason, or if you simply wish to move the location of the poll box, simply go to the index and portal templates and place the variable {$homepoll} wherever you want it to appear.

 Changelog